Facundo Castro (footballer, born 1995)

-Facundo Ismael Castro Soto (born 22 January 1995) is an Uruguayan professional footballer who plays as a right winger for Chilean Primera División side Palestino.
+Facundo Ismael Castro Soto (born 22 January 1995) is an Uruguayan professional footballer who plays as a right winger for Defensor Sporting.

 Career

 In 2018–19, Castro played for Mexican side Necaxa.

 In 2019, he moved to Chile and signed with O'Higgins, playing for them until the 2023 season.

 After a season with Brazilian club Ceará, Castro returned to Chile and joined Palestino for the 2025 season.

+In January 2026, Castro returned to Defensor Sporting after eight seasons abroad.